 Because this museum is the furthest away from downtown out of all the CityPass attractions, you might not want to visit any other attraction on the same day due to the longer commute.
 Especially if you add in the exploration of the Candler Park neighborhood (including the Olmsted Linear Parks that are across the street from the museum), you can easily stretch out your time spent in the area.
 Don’t miss out on the original Flying Biscuit Cafe or sandwiches in the local Candler Park Market if you decide to reach the museum through the neighborhood.

-Tip: MARTA bus 2 stops near the museum and can take you back to the North Avenue MARTA station if you walk from Candler Park, but want to catch a ride after your visit to the museum.
+Tip: MARTA bus 2 stops near the museum and can take you to the North Avenue or East Lake MARTA station.
 You can also request a Lyft or Uber car for one leg of the trip.

 Option 4: Zoo and Fernbank